-Linux Command - tail
+Linux Command - whereis

 tail - output the last part of files.